Anaplan’s Data and Security Policy

 Confidential Information

-This Policy describes Anaplan’s policies and procedures related to the principles and architecture of, the security- and privacy-related audits and certifications received for, and the administrative, technical and physical controls applicable to the Anaplan Service.
+This Policy describes Anaplan’s policies and procedures related to the principles and architecture of, the security- and privacy-related audits and certifications received for, and the administrative, organizational, technical and physical controls applicable to the Anaplan Service.
 Capitalized terms in this Policy shall have the meaning assigned to them in the applicable SaaS Subscription Agreement (or other agreement between the parties in which this Policy is referenced) unless otherwise defined herein.

 1. Principles.
 Anaplan emphasizes the following principles in the design and implementation of its security program and practices.